-Houston, known as Space City, hosts the Johnson Space Center which manages flight control for the US human space program.
-It is also home to the NBA’s Houston Rockets, the huge Texas Medical Center and numerous thriving businesses.
+Houston, also known as Space City, is home to the Johnson Space Center, which operates flights for the US’ space program.
+It is also home to the World Series champion Houston Astros, the vast Texas Medical Center and countless thriving businesses.

 If you’re looking to cash in on a rapidly expanding economy, then check out our list of business ideas in Houston and consider opening your own restaurant or hotel.
-You might consider offering translation, coaching, virtual assistant, or photography services.
+Or you could offer translation, coaching, virtual assistant, or photography services.
 There are many possibilities.
-Just scroll through the list and something just might inspire you.
+Our list likely includes an idea that will inspire you.

 1. Translation Service

 The city’s diverse economy, bolstered by a large international community and numerous multinational corporations, particularly in the energy sector, creates a high demand for translation services.
 Starting a translation service in Houston taps into the city’s international trade, healthcare, and legal services, which often require linguistic support.
 Key tips for starting this business include: networking within Houston’s global business chambers to establish connections, focusing on industries prevalent in Houston for specialized translation (like oil and gas), and leveraging local immigration patterns to determine in-demand languages.
 Building a strong online presence can also help in reaching the broader community given Houston’s tech-savvy population.